firemodels/bot/Bundlebot/README.md

 where `x.y.z is the version number of the release to be built, for example 6.10.0 .
 The configuration scripts `config.sh` and `config.bat` contain tags and revision for each repo used to build the bundles.

-   3. Examine `config.sh` and `config.bat` to ensure they contain revisions and tags that you wnat then commit changes and push up to the central repo.
+   3. Examine `config.sh` and `config.bat` to ensure they contain revisions and tags that you want then commit changes and push up to the central repo.

 ### Build Manuals